ansman/kotshi/README.md

 It's made to work with minimal setup, through there are [limitations](#limitations).
 Most of the limitations will be addressed as the support for Kotlin annotation processors improves.

+You can find the generated documentation by visiting https://kotshi.ansman.se/

 Usage
 ---
 First you must annotate your objects with the `@JsonSerializable` annotation: